Reddragon300/CCNA1-Projects/module-3/3.5.5-Investigate-the-tcp-ip-and-osi-models-in-action/README.md

 B.     Click the Desktop tab and click the Web Browser icon to open it.

-C.     In the URL field, enter www.osi.local and click Go.
+C.     In the URL field, enter www.osi.local and click `GO`.

-Because time in Simulation mode is event-driven, you must use the Capture/Forward button to display network events.
+Because time in Simulation mode is event-driven, you must use the `Capture/Forward` button to display network events.
 The capture forward button is located at the left hand side of the blue band that is below the topology window.
 Of the three buttons there, it is the one on the right.

-D.     Click Capture/Forward four times.
+D.     Click `Capture/Forward` four times.
 There should be four events in the Event List.

 ![HTTP-Traffic](screenshots/http.png)